Gophigure/erltf/README.md

 This module is intended for communication specifically with the [Discord Gateway][discord-gateway], usage outside this purpose is not within the scope of this library.

+*A general rule of thumb is that types that require a Node identifier are not implemented.*

 > **Note**
 > Full functionality in accordance with the [Erlang External Term Format][erlang-ext-tf] is not off
 > the table, and we will accept contributions that provide this functionality *without hindering